MarcusBilo/strategy-sort/README.md

 Non-recursive implementation (manual stack instead of recursion) using stack-allocated buffers + one stack-allocated buffer to increase merge performance.

 The implementations are inspired by Peters’ Pattern-Defeating Quicksort, Peters’ Timsort, Yaroslavskiy’s Dual-Pivot Quicksort, and Astrelin’s GrailSort, as well as other hybrid adaptive sorting techniques.
-Credit is also due to Igor van den Hoven for his Conjoined Triple Reversal rotation, which is used in the mergesort implementation.

 # Memory